clemenshelm/chillbill-recognizer/lib/machine_learning/datageneration_workflow.md

 ## 6. Check remaining_prices
 1. Check all prices in `remaining_prices` if they are actual prices.
-If someting eles (e.g. phone number, adress, weight, percentage, ...) gets recognized as price delete this price and its coordinates and report an error in the rubrik "Something else recognized as price ".
+If something else (e.g. phone number, address, weight, percentage, ...) gets recognized as price delete this price and its coordinates and report an error in the rubric "Something else recognized as price ".
 In this case we can still use the bill.

 2. While checking the remaining prices you also have to check for missing prices.
 Are there any prices on the bill (scan) that do not appear on the list?
-If so stop and report an error in the rubrik "Prices missing".
+If so stop and report an error in the rubric "Prices missing".

 ## 7. Correct formatting
 i.
-In the rubrik "total_prices_candidates" change the name "total_prices_candidates" to "total_prices".
+In the rubric "total_prices_candidates" change the name "total_prices_candidates" to "total_prices".
 Also replace the "-" with a space.

 Example:
 ![exampleimage](images/total_prices_candidates.png  "Before")  becomes ![exampleimage](images/total_prices.png  "After")

 ii.
-In the rubrik "vat_prices_candidates" change the name "vat_prices_candidates" to "vat_prices".
+In the rubric "vat_prices_candidates" change the name "vat_prices_candidates" to "vat_prices".
 Also replace the "-" with a space.

 Example:
 ![exampleimage](images/vat_prices_candidates.png  "Before")  becomes ![exampleimage](images/vat_prices.png  "After")